-ving well Priorities eate the conditions for people to adopt healthier behaviours and duce the risks to health caused by low physical activity, smoking and ping, poor diet and sexual behaviours pport those living with long-term conditions to live well with disease liver high-quality programmes and initiatives, including prevention ad early intervention approaches, to protect and improve mental ealth and emotional and social wellbeing ntinue to work in partnership across government and with mmunities, services, and families across society to reduce suicides ad the incidence of self-harm duce harm caused by substance use by improving access to high- ality prevention and early intervention, harm reduction, treatment d recovery services to ensure people can access the right service at e right time delivered in the right place to best meet their needs pport prevention and early detection of illness through vaccination Indicators percentage of people with a high GHQ-12 score, indicating a mental health problem tobacco use, including smoking and vaping prevalence suicide rates obesity and physical activity measures alcohol and substance use screening and vaccination uptake rates percentage of people self-reporting a physical or mental health condition or illness expected to last 12 months or more percentage of those living with a long-term condition reporting a reduced ability to carry out daily activities pport prevention and early detection of illness through vaccination of screening programmes ovide targeted information and support to help everyone, including ose who experience multiple barriers to health, to adopt healthy haviours, avail of preventative services and access high-quality care.
+- create the conditions for people to adopt healthier behaviours and re risks to health caused by low physical activity, smoking and vaping, and sexual risk behaviours; - support those living with long-term conditions to live well - deliver high-quality programmes and initiatives, including preventio intervention approaches, to protect and improve physical and menta and emotional and social wellbeing; - continue to work in partnership across government and with communiti and families across society to reduce suicides and the incidence of self - reduce harm caused by substance use by improving access to high-q prevention and early intervention, harm reduction, treatment and re services to ensure people can access the right service at the right tin delivered in the right place to best meet their needs; - support prevention and early detection of illness through vaccination screening programmes; - provide targeted information and support to help everyone, includin who experience multiple barriers to health, to adopt healthy behavior of preventative services and access high-quality care. - continue working towards a tobacco-free society; - improve public awareness and understanding of organ donation and transplantation, and the change in legislation on consent, encouragin positive actions and behaviours in relation to organ donation across - continue working to implement and enhance shared decision making accessibility and health literacy; - strengthen the role of communities within the public health system, embedding community-centred approaches to reduce health inequa build healthier communities.